-If you’re planning to construct a rural home and raise livestock on your property, here are factors that you should consider before building a barn or shed.
+If you’re planning to construct a rural home and raise livestock on your property, here are factors that you should consider before building a barn or shed for animals.
+Consider:

 From designing detailed floor plans to proposing the best materials, home builders will carefully guide you throughout the construction process.